How to Set Your Freelance Hourly Rate

 Build a freelance rate from your real numbers.

-Try the Plantrino Hourly to Salary CalculatorA Simple Illustration
+Try the Plantrino Hourly to Salary CalculatorA Worked Example, Start to Finish

 Frequently Asked Questions